streamanalyze/sa.documentation/source/amosql.html.md

  `  1+sqrt(25);`\
 \

-### 2.1.7 Collections
+### Collections

-*Collections* represent sets of objects.
-Amos II supports three kinds of
+*Collections* represent sets of objects. sa.amos supports three kinds of
 collections: bags, vectors, and key-value associations (records):\

 -   A <span style="font-style: italic;">bag </span>is a set where